Take a trip to the Outback in your own kitchen with this homemade, super easy recipe for blooming onion bites!

-- 1 tablespoon horseradish mayo sauce or regular horse radish
+- 1 tablespoon horseradish mayo sauce or regular horseradish

-- 1/2 teaspoon paprika
+- ½ teaspoon paprika

-- 1/4 teaspoon cayenne pepper
+- ¼ teaspoon cayenne pepper

-- 1/4 teaspoon black pepper
+- ¼ teaspoon black pepper

-Combine all dip ingredients and set aside.
+- Combine all dip ingredients and set aside.

 - Using a fork, gently lift out about 6 onion wedges and put them into the egg mixture.
 Using a fork, remove them from the egg mixture and into the flour mixture in the bowl.
 Toss to coat.
 (So it’s Flour.
 Egg.
 Flour.)

-Place on a rack while coating all of the onions.
+- Place on a rack while coating all of the onions.
 Gently tap the rack to remove excess flour before frying.

-Heat deep fryer or a couple of inches of oil in a pan to 360-375 degrees.
-Place the onions into the deep fryer or oil in small batches for about 6 minutes or until browned and crispy.
+- Heat deep fryer or a couple of inches of oil in a pan to 360-375°F. Place the onions into the deep fryer or oil in small batches for about 6 minutes or until browned and crispy.
 Be sure not to overcrowd them.